Chalarangelo/30-seconds-of-code/snippets/pluralize.md

 ### pluralize

 Returns the singular or plural form of the word based on the input number.
-If the first argument is an `object`, it will use a closure by returning a function that can auto-pluralize plurals that don't simply end in `s` if the supplied dictionary contains the word.
+If the first argument is an `object`, it will use a closure by returning a function that can auto-pluralize words that don't simply end in `s` if the supplied dictionary contains the word.

 If `num` is either `-1` or `1`, return the singular form of the word.
 If `num` is any other number, return the plural form.
 Omit the third argument to use the default of the singular word + `s`, or supply a custom pluralized word when necessary.
 If the first argument is an `object`, utilize a closure by returning a function which can use the supplied dictionary to resolve the correct plural form of the word.